 WABP: West African black pepper

 content ranged from 63.38% at 112 days to 66.23% at 56 days.
 In galvanized tins, carbohydrate content ranged from 60.75% at 56 days to 63.98% at 112 days.
 Carbohydrate content also showed notable differences based on storage material and duration.
-Grains stored in Jerry can had the highest carbohydrate levels (66.23%) at 56 days, while those stored in galvanized tins recorded the lowest levels (60.75%).
+Grains stored in Jerry cans had the highest carbohydrate levels (66.23%) at 56 days, while those stored in galvanized tins recorded the lowest levels (60.75%).
 The impact of storage materials on carbohydrate retention is likely linked to their ability to control moisture and minimize degradation processes over time (Bakoye et al., 2020).
 This agrees with the report of (Yildirim, 2021).

-3.6 Effects of Pelletized Clove and West Africa Black Pepper Oils on Minerals Content of Cowpea Grains
+3.6 Effects of Pelletized Clove and West African Black Pepper Oils on Mineral Content of Cowpea Grains

 Magnesium content across all clove treatments was 4.304 mg.
 WABP oil, the magnesium content ranged from 3.92 mg in the control to a maximum of 4.79 mg at the 0.75 g dosage.
-This could be as a result of dual functionality of essential oils for improving nutritional quality and safeguarding against pest damage of cowpea grains.
-This findings agrees with Otunola, (2022) who reported that essential oils enhance the nutritional, preservative of food biological activities.
+This could be as a result of the dual functionality of essential oils for improving nutritional quality and safeguarding against pest damage of cowpea grains.
+These findings agree with Otunola (2022), who reported that essential oils enhance the nutritional and preservative properties of food and biological activities.

-Clove oil treatments resulted in zinc content rising from 3.66 mg in the control to 4.49 mg at the highest dosage of 1.00 g, For WABP oil, zinc content increased from 3.67 mg in control to 4.79 mg at the 0.75 g dosage, table 6.
-This could be that some minerals are lost when the seed coats are removed upon infestation by weevils in the control (untreated cowpea) during storage which led to low minerals value.
-This findings agrees with the result of Mamiro et al, (2011) on Nutritional quality and utilization of local and improved cowpea varieties in some regions in Tanzania.
+Clove oil treatments resulted in zinc content rising from 3.66 mg in the control to 4.49 mg at the highest dosage of 1.00 g.
+For WABP oil, zinc content increased from 3.67 mg in the control to 4.79 mg at the 0.75 g dosage, Table 6.
+This could be that some minerals are lost when the seed coats are removed upon infestation by weevils in the control (untreated cowpea) during storage, which led to low mineral value.
+These findings agree with the results of Mamiro et al (2011) on Nutritional quality and utilisation of local and improved cowpea varieties in some regions in Tanzania.

 In clove oil-treated grains, Phosphorus ranged from 4.03 mg in the control to 4.57 mg at the 0.50 g dosage.
-For WABP oil treatments, phosphorus content varied from 4.11 mg in the control to 4.52 mg at the 0.25 g dosage, averaging 4.294 mg table 6.
-The observed improvements in mineral content in the treated group may be attributed to the bioactive properties of essential oils Compounds such as terpenoids, commonly found in these oils, may enhance the uptake, bioavailability and retention of minerals in cowpea grains.
-This agrees with the findings of Ojiako et al (2018) on Efficacy of Piper guineense Seed powder in the control of Callosobruchus maculatus and on the nutritional and organoleptic characteristics of stored cowpea Vigna unguiculata (L.) WALP.
-The application of pelletized clove oil and West African Black Pepper (WABP) oil to cowpea grains has demonstrated significant enhancements in their mineral content, in magnesium, zinc and phosphorus levels table 6.
+For WABP oil treatments, phosphorus content varied from 4.11 mg in the control to 4.52 mg at the 0.25 g dosage, averaging 4.294 mg Table 6.
+The observed improvements in mineral content in the treated group may be attributed to the bioactive properties of essential oils.
+Compounds such as terpenoids, commonly found in these oils, may enhance the uptake, bioavailability and retention of minerals in cowpea grains.
+This agrees with the findings of Ojiako et al (2018) on the Efficacy of Piper guineense Seed powder in the control of Callosobruchus maculatus and on the nutritional and organoleptic characteristics of stored cowpea Vigna unguiculata (L.) WALP.
+The application of pelletized clove oil and West African Black Pepper (WABP) oil to cowpea grains has demonstrated significant enhancements in their mineral content, in magnesium, zinc and phosphorus levels Table 6.
 This improvement is crucial as it suggests that these treatments can effectively boost the nutritional value of cowpea grains.

-3.7 Effects of Storage Materials on Minerals Content of Cowpea Grains
+3.7 Effects of Storage Materials on Mineral Content of Cowpea Grains